PlumpMath/cljs-fixtures-bug/README.md

 # cljs-fixtures-bug

-Not able to reproduce yet
+Not able to reproduce yet.
+Run `lein doo node doo` to see the Schema validation kicking in.